Fahim9083/COIT20246-Journal-Fahim-Hasan/week04.md

 For this task, I created a switched Local Area Network (LAN) using diagrams.net (draw.io).

-The network contains one switch and four PCs.
-Each PC is connected directly to the switch.
+The network consists of one switch and four PCs.
+Each PC is connected directly to the switch, forming a star topology.

 ### Network Diagram